 Despite all the technical progress made, healthy and motivated employees are still a decisive factor in successful and sustainable corporate management.
 Health and safety at work is an essential part of this.
-Under the Occupational Safety and Health Act (Sec.
-5 German Occupational Safety and Health Act and Sec.
-4 Austrian Occupational Safety and Health Act (ASchG)), employers, operators and investors are obliged to perform a risk assessment and derive operating instructions from this if necessary to record and evaluate all risks in the workplace caused by work activities and equipment.
+Operators and investors as employers are obliged by the occupational health and safety laws (§ 5 of the German Occupational Health and Safety Act and § 4 of the Austrian Employee Protection Act (ASchG)) to record and evaluate all risks at the workplace due to work equipment and activities by means of a risk assessment and, if necessary, to derive operating instructions from this.
 Protective measures need to be defined and regularly checked for their effectiveness: If these objectives are not yet achieved, the protective measures in place for occupational health and safety need to be adapted and then re-examined.

 The requisite continuous process of improvement in occupational safety results from this.
 The processes that are required for this, such as the PDCA control cycle (Plan-Do-Check-Act), need to be introduced and further developed at the company.